In 2019 we made changes to COGS that may impact your organisation. These changes are:

 - promoting social, economic and cultural equity, or

 - reducing the downstream social and economic costs to communities and government.

-Each local COGS committee also develops community outcomes from discussions at annual public meetings where communities are able to discuss what local benefits or outcomes they want from the COGS investment in their communities.
+Each Local Distribution Committee (LDC) also develops community outcomes they see as having priority from discussions at annual public meetings where communities are able to discuss what local benefits or outcomes they want from the COGS investment in their communities.